Search icon

 • Don’t rest your hand on the gear lever: It is one of the most common mistakes that beginner drivers make when driving a manual car.
 Do not rest your hand on the gear lever as it transfers the weight onto the lever, resulting in the wear and tear of internal components of the gearbox.
 Moreover, it’s not safe to drive with one hand on the steering wheel.

-• Try driving in the daytime and in good weather: As a beginner driver, try to drive during day time.
+• Try driving in the daytime and in good weather: As a beginner driver, try to drive during the day.
 Visibility is crucial, especially with limited driving experience, and driving after sundown could cause problems due to poor visibility.
 Also, avoid driving in bad weather conditions.
 For instance, avoid taking the car out during thunderstorms.

 • Drive when you are fresh and in a good mindset: It’s one of those points that you tend to ignore.
 But driving in an agitated state or under stress can lead to severe consequences.
 Always drive with a clear mind so that you can concentrate on your driving and the road ahead.
 Never drive your car if you're tired or stressed.